citizensadvice/capybara_accessible_selectors/README.md

 Finds a [modal dialog](https://www.w3.org/WAI/ARIA/apg/patterns/dialogmodal/).

-This checks for a modal with the correct aria role, `aria-modal="true"` attribute, and it has an associated title.
+This checks for either

+- a modal with the correct aria role, `aria-modal="true"` attribute, and it has an associated title.
+- or, an open `<dialog>` element.

+Note that it is not possible to distinguish between a `<dialog>` opened as a modal and as non-modal.

 - `locator` [String, Symbol] The title of the modal